zibhub/GNDMS/installation-guide/index.md

 GNDMS Installation Guide
 ========================

-This is the installation guide for the
+This is the Installation Guide for the
 [Generation N Data Management System](../index.html).

+* Maruku will replace this with a fine Table of Contents {:toc}

 Prerequisites
 -------------